salignatmoandal/Beeldy/README.md

-# Beeldi Test – Microservices Architecture
+# Beeldi Test – Equipment Management

 This project is a modern microservices architecture for equipment management and enrichment, built with: